 Step 1 (Dough Prep)

-- Whisk together the flour and salt, Set aside.
+- In a large mixing bowl, whisk together the flour and salt, Set aside.
 Whisk the yeast and sugar into the warm milk and let stand for 5 minutes.
 Whisk the eggs and butter into the milk mixture.
 Make a well in the flour mixture and pour the milk into the middle.
 Use a stiff spatula to mix the wet and dry ingredients together thoroughly.

 Step 2 (Proving)